vmware/photon/docs/photon-admin-guide.md

 ## Tiny DNF for Package Management

-On Photon OS, Tiny DNF is the default package manager for installing new packages.
-Tdnf is a C implementation of DNF package manager.
-The standard syntax for tdnf commands is the same as that for DNF:
+On Photon OS, Tiny DNF, for [Tiny Dandified Yum](https://github.com/vmware/tdnf), is the default package manager for installing new packages.
+It is a C implementation of DNF package manager.
+The standard syntax for `tdnf` commands is the same as that for DNF:

 	tdnf [options] <command> [<arguments>...]